 The newer tags of this image extend the official Elastic Search images maintained by Elastic.co.
 These images are based on CentOS.

-The MySQL, MariaDB, and Percona images are configured the same way.
-Each have a default database named tugboat
+The MySQL, MariaDB, and Percona images are all configured similarly.

-as a user named tugboat
+as well as a user named

 with a password of tugboat